lowes/product-viewer/packages/viewer-demos/README.md

-This project is a create-react-app typescript template that utilizes Redux, MaterialUI, Styled Components, eslint, prettier, and pre-commit.
+# Viewer Demos

+The viewer demos project is a collection of product-viewer examples showcasing each of it's features and sample code with documentation.

 ## Prerequisites